 Reno shareholders Steve Balkenbush & Kathy Parks were retained to defend the District against a lawsuit filed by a resident who resided outside the 1968 boundaries but demanded beach access.
 The resident argued the ordinance preventing him from accessing the beach was unconstitutional because the District only had authority to obtain property for “public recreation.”

 The District successfully defended against the claim in district court, but the resident appealed.
 In a 14 page ruling, the Supreme Court, sitting en banc, unanimously agreed the resident had not met his burden of proof.
 As a result, the Supreme Court affirmed.

 LAS VEGAS – Criminal defendants sometimes later sue their attorneys, claiming the conviction only resulted due to legal malpractice.
 Shareholder Brian K. Terry was retained to defend a local judge who was sued by a client arising from a conviction when the judge was in private practice.

-Mr. Terry immediately moved to dismiss the case and was assisted by associate Michael Lowry.
+Mr. Terry immediately moved to dismiss the case.
 The judge had been appointed to defend the criminal via a public defender program.
 The Supreme Court of Nevada has ruled attorneys functioning in that capacity are protected by sovereign immunity.
 The case against the judge was dismissed.